f-o-a-m/purescript-web3-generator/README.md

 rm generator.js
 ```

-this should create contract modules for each contract into your `src/Contracts` directory that your code can now depend on.
+3. Now you should have created contract modules for each contract into your `src/Contracts` directory that your code can depend on.

 ## Documentation